shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

 ### The Mechanical Ventilator Circuit

-The Mechanical Ventilator model consists of a pressure source with tubes and valves for inspiration and expiration.
+The Mechanical Ventilator model consists of a pressure/flow source with tubes and valves for inspiration and expiration.
 The unidirectional valves are ideal and do not allow any backflow.
 Figure 1 shows the Mechanical Ventilator circuit.
 The compartments and transport graph mirrors the circuit.
 Substance values are set on the Ventilator node/compartment, assuming infinite volume.

 <img src="./Images/MechanicalVentilator/MechanicalVentilatorCircuit.png" width="400">
 <center>